thamada/SPHpy/README.md

 ## Applications

-- sph.py : SPHpy itself for Smoothed Particle Hydrodynamics written in python.
+- sph.py : SPHpy itself for Smoothed Particle Hydrodynamics simulation written in python.
-- grav.py : another app for gravitational N-body simulation written in python.
+- grav.py : gravitational N-body simulation written in python.
 - ogl-check.py : pyOpenGL example for checking your system works fine or not.